Pool Plaster Discs for Rough Pool Plaster Repair and Surface Smoothing

 Additional thickness is commonly built up to fill low spots in the gunite or concrete shell, creating flat, uniform surfaces across pool walls, floors, benches, and steps.
 This ensures proper finish quality while maintaining long-term durability.

 Surface correction typically removes only a very thin top layer of plaster — usually around 1/32″ to 1/8″, depending on surface condition and the level of refinement required.
+The underlying structure remains intact.
 Rather than tearing out plaster, the surface is gradually smoothed and leveled to reduce roughness, blend exposed areas, and improve overall comfort.

 This controlled process allows for effective stain removal and texture correction while leaving the majority of the plaster intact and well within manufacturer thickness guidelines.